Complaints about enforcement agencies

 NSW Police officers

 If you would like to complain about a NSW Police officer involved in an animal cruelty matter; please contact the NSW Police Customer Assistance Unit on 1800 622 571, or visit your local police station.
-Further information about making a complaint is also available from the NSW Police website.
+Further information about making a complaint is also available from the NSW Police Force website.

 RSPCA Inspectors